The Bristal Assisted Living Blog

 • Financial items like a Social Security card, checkbook, or active credit cards.

-• Small electrical appliances like coffeepots, toasters, fans, or irons.
+• Small electrical appliances like coffeemakers, toasters, fans, or irons.

-• Items that could be dangerous if ingested — paint, toiletries, nail polish remover, etc.
+• Items that could be dangerous if ingested — paint, certain toiletries, nail polish remover, etc.

-Still looking for a memory care community for your loved one?
-Or maybe you’re seeking strategies for communicating with a loved one in the mid-late stages of dementia.
+Are you still looking for a memory care community for your loved one?
+Or maybe you’re seeking strategies for communicating with a loved one in the mid to late stages of dementia.

 Find more tips for caregivers in our free resource, A Caregiver’s Guide to

 Alzheimer’s Disease and Dementia.
-This guide includes more than 20 pages of information to help you care for a loved one with Alzheimer’s disease or dementia.
+This guide includes more than 20 pages of information to help you care for a loved one with Alzheimer’s disease or other types of dementia.

 The Bristal Memory Care Guide